How to Dehydrate Noodles – Dehydrating Noodles, A Step-by-Step Guide

 Working in small batches, create a single layer of noodles, taking the time to separate and pull them apart.
 The noodles will get somewhat gummy as they cool and want to stick together.
 Don’t overfill the drying trays.

-A close-up of our cooked noodles that we have taken the time to separate.
+A close-up of our cooked noodles that we have taken the time to separate and layer onto the dehydrator trays.
 Taking the time now to separate the noodle blobs makes for more efficient dehydration.

 Step 3.
 Dehydrating the Noodles